andela-ydaniju/rspec_and_rails5/readme.md

-##5 possible problems and their solutions testing using using RSpec on Rails 5
+##5 Potential problems and solutions when using RSpec with Rails 5

 Few days ago, I ventured into using Rails 5 for a project.
 I kept getting lots of deprecation warnings and errors.
 After a while, I was able to fix them all but not without troubles.
 So, I decided to help out anyone who might be in same condition.
 Here are 5 possible problems and solutions for those using Rails 5 with RSpec.